 The Goal: Five million young people in dignified and fulfilling work by 2030.

-Context: In the next five years, there will be an estimated six million un- and underemployed Kenyans, the majority of whom will be young people.
-Underemployed young Kenyans earn an average of US$0.2 per day, compared to the rest of workforce earning an average of US$59 per month.
+Context: Over the next five years, there will be an estimated six million un- and underemployed Kenyans—the majority of whom will be young people.
+Underemployed young Kenyans earn an average of US$0.2 per day, compared to the rest of the workforce earning an average of US$1.95 per day.

 Priority sectors: Agriculture, manufacturing, housing, and health care.

 Originally launched as a way for small- and medium-sized enterprises (SMEs) to access influencer marketers, Esther Kimani and Peter Kironji’s Twiva platform responded to the pandemic by becoming a public health education platform.
 The Mastercard Foundation Scholars worked closely with health officials to identify COVID-19 hot spots, leveraged geo-targeting tools, and activated local micro-influencers through Twiva to educate residents on COVID-19 precautions and social distancing protocols.

 Grace Bako and Dorris Mwangi first saw a need for quality educational resources for children in Kibera, Kenya.
 Then they noticed the libraries were underresourced and lacking in quality books.
 Working further, they identified a need for mentorship programs in local high schools.
 The Mastercard Foundation Scholars’ dedicated work has culminated into a resource centre accessible to more than 600 children, where they can safely access books, mentorships, and skills-based training.